idisfkj/android-startup/README-en.md

 |Callback Dependencies| ❌ | ✅ |
 |Topology optimization| ❌ | ✅ |

+> Open source is not easy, I hope friends shake hands, a star in the upper right corner, thank you🙏

 # Setup
 Add the following dependency to your `build.gradle` file: